ner0-m/elsa/CONTRIBUTING.md

 [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow).
 If you are unfamiliar with it, you can check it out.
 But simplified, there exists one main branch (`master`), from which all work is started.
 For your work you create a new branch and push is upstream, we'll review it, and once it's done it will be rebased onto the `master` branch.
-However there is a difference for internal developers and externals one, summarized in the following section:
+However, there is a difference for internal developers and externals one, summarized in the following section:

 #### a) Internal Developers